Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_basics/message-components/text-input.md

     .WithCustomId("text_input");
 ```

-and would produce a component looking like:
+and would produce a component that looks like:

 ![basic text input component](images/image8.png)